ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-tc.
-They are carefully attend­
-ed to, neatly arranged, dusted and label­
-led by the Capuchin brethren, who are
-the guardians of the place.
-Their fees
-for these posthumous services is about
-four pounds sterling.
-They have a
-mode of preserving a life-like appearance
-in the dead by Washing the body with a
-solution, and by fixing glass eyes in the
-socket; but this is an extra of very in­
-considerable expense, and not frequently
-incurred by the friends of the departed.
-It may have been to some such process
-that St Cuthbert was indebted for his
-celebrity of one thousand two hundred
-years&#x27; duration.

 Our Recipe for Curing Meat.
 To one gallon of water,
 Take 1 tbs. of salt,